-To stop that happening, you can run the vehicle for a while, but if that’s not possible, you could let the battery go flat, and charge it when you need it, right?
-Well, you could, but that’s not ideal, and besides, if you let a battery get too flat, you may never be able to recover it.
+To stop that happening, you can run the vehicle for a while.
+If that’s not possible, you could let the battery go flat and then charge it when you need it, right?
+Well, you could, but that’s not ideal.
+Besides, if you let a battery get too flat, you may never be able to recover it.

-That’s why I’ve reviewed five of the best battery maintainers and tried to cover the topics that I think most people will want to know, so hopefully you’ll find some value in the review..
+That’s why we’ve reviewed five of the best battery maintainers and tried to cover the topics that we think most people will want to know.
+Hopefully, you’ll find some value in our reviews.

 The Best Car Battery Maintainer

 A fully-automatic 12V only battery maintainer that’s been designed to offer fast-ish charging and maintenance, with a 1.5A rating.
-They say that it will charge at the same rate (at least) as a 3A charger, but won’t do any of the damage that a trickle charger will do.
+They say that it will charge at the same rate (at least) as a 3A charger.
+But, it won’t do any of the damage that a trickle charger will do.

 Once charged, it will switch over to float mode monitoring, keeping the lead-acid battery at optimum charge levels.
 Rated at 1.5A, it will need a number of hours to fully charge a battery from a completely drained state.

-Similar to the Schumacher, this will work with both 6V and 12V for most types of batteries – AGM, Gel & Wet cell, however, the switching isn’t automatic – you have to remember to slide the switch.
+Similar to the Schumacher, this will work with both 6V and 12V for most types of batteries – AGM, Gel & Wet cell.
+However, switching isn’t automatic.
+You have to remember to slide the switch.
 With a 1.5A rating, it’s the same as the others for charge times.

-Also note that you do get just a year’s warranty, but that’s a no-nonsense Black+Decker warranty, so you shouldn’t have too many problems.
-Supplied with a mounting bracket molded in to the rear of the unit for easier and convenient mounting.
+Also, note that you do get just a one year warranty, but that’s a no-nonsense Black+Decker warranty.
+So, you shouldn’t have too many problems.
+It’s also supplied with a mounting bracket molded into the rear of the unit for easier and convenient mounting.

-I like the fact that Optima have put some thought in to the design as well – it has a dual purpose hook and tilt stand, along with a wall organizer bracket for easier storing – both of the unit and the leads.
+I like the fact that Optima has put some thought into the design as well.
+It has a dual purpose hook and tilt stand, along with a wall organizer bracket for easier storing – both of the units and the leads.